Street Lamps

 lamp post

-The current swan necks, also cast by J. Every of Lewes, were added in the 1930s.
+The current swan necks were added in the 1930s.

 When the cast iron posts were erected on the kerb, they were provided with a single ladder bar on the right hand side The door would usually be on the pavement side so as the lamp fitter climbed the ladder on the pavement side, he would hold the post with his left hand, leaving his right hand free to do any work.